devadvent/readme/README.md

 -   ⚠️ If the puzzle has tests, they **all need to pass** in order to qualify for the prize
 -   🚫 **Don't** upload multiple submissions for the same puzzle.
 -   🚫 **Don't** modify or remove any tests.

+## Participate 🚀

+Participating requires you to have a GitHub account.
+You You can find detailed instructions on how to participate in [this guide 📖](CONTRIBUTING.md))